 eBioscience provides the following components needed to run a successful ELISA.
 They include the following:

 For ELISA pairs, eBioscience recommends using the HRP compatible substrate, Super AquaBlue (read at 405nm).
 Our Ready-Set-Go!
-ELISA Sets include TMB substrate (read at 450nm).
+ELISA Sets include 1X TMB Solution (read at 450nm).

 Q. What are the differences between TMB and Super AquaBlue?

 TMB is a faster developing, stronger substrate that yields greater amplification/sensitivity/background.
 The use of an acid stop solution produces a yellow end product read at 450nm.
 Super AquaBlue is a slower developing blue/green substrate particularly useful for kinetic studies.